jerriodpa/brain-tumor-type-classification/README.md

 # Brain Tumor Type Classification from Gene Expression Data

-A machine learning pipeline that classifies brain tumor subtypes (ependymoma, glioblastoma, medulloblastoma, pilocytic astrocytoma, and healthy tissue) from microarray gene expression data — tackling a classic high-dimensional, low-sample-size (HDLSS) problem common in genomics.
+A machine learning pipeline that classifies brain tumor subtypes (ependymoma, glioblastoma, medulloblastoma, pilocytic astrocytoma, and healthy tissue) from microarray gene expression data.
+Tackling a classic high-dimensional, low-sample-size (HDLSS) problem common in genomics.

 ## Overview

 This project uses the **CuMiDa Brain Cancer Gene Expression dataset** (GSE50161): 130 tissue samples, each measured across 54,675 genes.
-With ~420x more features than samples, the core challenge isn't building a model — it's compressing the feature space without losing the biological signal, then making the model's predictions interpretable.
+With ~420x more features than samples, the core challenge isn't building a model, it's compressing the feature space without losing the biological signal, then making the model's predictions interpretable.

 The pipeline covers:
 - Stratified train/test splitting for a small, imbalanced multi-class dataset